The last things: All things newIntroduction

 The term "Last Days" actually refers to our present time.
 This is the period from the death of Jesus in 30AD till the events just preceding the return of Jesus and the end of the world as we know it.
 During this period the following will occur:

 i] False Messiahs - Mk.13:21-23.
-These will call upon the allegiance of men and women and lead them away from Jesus.
-Thus they take the place of Christ.
+They will call for the allegiance of men and women and lead them away from Jesus.
+In a sense, they take the place of Christ.
 They are individuals, political leaders, ideologies, governments and even religious leaders.

 iii] Natural disasters.